farshadfalaki/pim/README.md

 Firt one to read products data from a CSV file (Importer) and wrap them into a JSON object for the other service to consume.
 The second one to save and maintain the product data received and provide some statistics about them (Aggregator) .

+I've used mysql db to persist product information and statistics, and RabbitMq for mesage broker.
+Because updating statistics for a day will generate so many updates for one row in statistics table, I decided that make  updating statistics process async.
+After updating product info, an message is sent to statistics service to update.

 ### Prerequisites
 To compile and run the project, the following tools should be installed: